 Since The Dawn first opened its doors in 2017, our renowned rehab and wellness centre has seen a steady flow of both native and expat clients from UAE, Oman, Qatar, Kuwait and Israel, as well as Middle Easterners living abroad.
 Our Middle Eastern clients are typically aged 25-44.
 Around 60% are men and 40% women.
-Approximately two-thirds come seeking drug addiction treatment and the mental health conditions that co-occur with addiction – such as alcohol and depression treatment.
+Approximately two-thirds come seeking drug addiction treatment in Thailand and the mental health conditions that co-occur with addiction – such as alcohol and depression treatment.
 While one-third come to address mental health issues — such as inpatient depression treatment, inpatient bipolar depression treatment and other mood disorders.

 Why Middle Easterners Choose The Dawn